MicrosoftDocs/learn/learn-pr/bicep/deploy-resources-different-scopes/includes/1-introduction.md

 In this module, you'll learn about the different scopes that Azure resources can be deployed at and some of the common resources that are deployed outside of resource groups.
 You'll create a Bicep file that deploys to a subscription and to a resource group.
 You'll also create a Bicep file that deploys to a management group.
 In the process, you'll learn about several features of Bicep, including:

 - How to set the scope of a Bicep file by using the `targetScope` keyword.
-- How to use modules and the `scope` keyword to deploy to different scopes within one deployment.
+- How to use modules and the `scope` keyword to deploy to different scopes within a single deployment.
 - How to target specific scopes by using the `resourceGroup()`, `subscription()`, `managementGroup()`, and `tenant()` functions.

 ## What is the main goal?